UPDATE AS OF JANUARY 23, 2020

 After formal contract negotiations stalled in early 2019, the University of California and Elsevier have remained in informal conversations and are looking forward to continuing that dialogue.
 The parties are planning to hold a meeting to explore reopening negotiations within the first quarter of 2020.

 In close consultation with all 10 campus libraries and the Academic Senate, the University of California is working to hold down the rapidly escalating costs associated with for-profit journals and to facilitate open access publishing of UC research.

-Over the coming months, the UC Libraries will be carefully evaluating the impact of losing access to new articles on ScienceDirect, and will do our best to ensure that members of the UC community have access to the articles they need.
+UC’s last contract with Elsevier expired as of January 1, 2019, and Elsevier has discontinued UC’s access via its online platform, ScienceDirect, to articles published since that date (and some older articles).
+The UC Libraries are carefully evaluating the impact of losing access to new articles on ScienceDirect, and are committed to ensuring that members of the UC community have access to the articles they need.
 Learn about other ways to access Elsevier articles.

 See also the additional August 2, 2019 statement by the negotiation team, Fact check: What you may have heard about the dispute between UC and Elsevier.